kloimhardt/bb-web/README.md

 ## Further examples

-### Guestbook 1
+### Guestbook 0

 Double click on `guestbook_0.html`.
-It is a more advanced example with nice css stylin (make sure you have wifi conncection)
+It is a more advanced example.
+To see the nice css styling, you need WiFi connection, a requirement that will be dropped in a later example.

 ### Using Babashka as back-end